Viento salvaje

-Viento salvaje (English: "Wild Wind") is a 1974 Mexican Western drama film directed by Zacarías Gómez Urquiza.
-It stars Eric del Castillo, Regina Torné, Víctor Junco, and Rosalba Brambila.
+Viento salvaje (English: "Wild Wind") is a 1974 Mexican Western drama film directed by Zacarías Gómez Urquiza and starring Eric del Castillo, Regina Torné, Víctor Junco, and Rosalba Brambila.

 Plot

 Bandits rob a church and kidnap María (Brambila).
 Though the parish priest manages to accidentally kill one of bandits, the two surviving bandits, Sam (Víctor Junco) and Brazos (Tito Junco), rape Maria before selling her into sexual slavery at a brothel.
 There, the prostitute Verónica (Torné) instructs her in her trade.